 Where an election is made under these rules, the profits and losses of all of a UK company’s PEs will be exempt from UK corporation tax.

 The calculation of the amount of exempt profits and losses is not straightforward.
 The calculation initially follows the rules in Article 7 of the OECD Model Tax Treaty (or where the UK has a treaty in place with the relevant jurisdiction, the equivalent rules in that treaty) to determine the initial attributable profits or losses.
-Chargeable gains are included and notional capital a
+Chargeable gain

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.